Apple doubles down on 5G with new iPhone 13, upgrades iPad Mini | Technology

 Apple doubles down on 5G with new iPhone 13, upgrades iPad Mini

-Apple Inc unveiled the iPhone 13 and a new iPad mini on Tuesday, expanding 5G connectivity and showing off faster chips and sharper cameras.
-While the Cupertino, California-based company did not announce any blockbuster features or products, analysts expect customers hanging onto older models like the iPhone X will be eager to upgrade.
+Apple Inc unveiled the iPhone 13 and a new iPad mini on Tuesday, expanding 5G connectivity and showing off faster chips and sharper cameras without raising the phone's price.
+The Cupertino, California-based company did not announce any blockbuster features or products, but analysts expect customers hanging onto older models like the iPhone X will be eager to upgrade.
+To encourage trade-ins, participating wireless carriers are offering incentives ahead of the year-end holiday season that could make a new phone free.

-The iPhone 13 will have a new chip called the A15 Bionic that will power features like automatically detecting when the phone's camera is pointed at text.
+The iPhone 13 will have a new chip called the A15 Bionic to power features like automatically detecting when the phone's camera is pointed at text, and a Cinematic mode for automatically changing focus while taking videos.
 Apple said the iPhone 13 will have custom 5G antennas and radio components for faster speeds and will come in five colors.
 The phone will start at $699, and participating wireless carriers will offer up to $700 off for qualifying trade-ins.
 The iPhone 13 Pro starts at $999 and the Pro Max starts at $1,099, with trade-in offers of up to $1,000.
 All three models will be available Sept.
 24.

 "The competition is still playing catchup to our chips - not just from last year, but even from two years ago," said Kaiann Drance, an Apple iPhone marketing executive.
-The Series 7 smart watch will feature a larger display and faster charging.
-It will start at $399 and be available later this autumn.

-The company also updated its iPad Mini with 5G connectivity and a reworked design that makes it look like the higher-end iPad Air and Pro models.
-Apple also updated its base-model iPad with a new camera for working and learning from home.
-The base model iPad starts at $329, and the Mini starts at $499.
-Both will be available next week.
-Apple shares were down 0.5%, in-line with a slight downturn in broader markets.
+The iPhone is Apple's most important product, but Apple has rolled out a web of service and other products that are seen as locking customers into a system they enjoy -- and would find expensive to leave.

 In particular, carriers such as AT&T Inc, Verizon Communications and T-Mobile that have significantly built out their networks since the start of this year are likely to offer new incentives around the devices that can take advantage of the faster speeds those networks can offer, said Ben Bajarin, head of consumer technologies at Creative Strategies.
 "There seems to be way more (5G network capacity) than was in place even six months ago," Bajarin said.
 "They want people upgrading.
 They're going to be really aggressive."